hydrotian/hydrotian.github.io/_pages/homepage.md

   - /home/
   - /home.html
 ---
+### Sep.
+2023
+- Benjamin's [E3SM-ADCIRC paper](https://link.springer.com/article/10.1007/s11069-023-06192-7) is published on Natural Hazards
+- First batch of IRRMIP data simulated by E3SM transferred to Yi Yao through Globus.
+I had to create a new account in VUB as a volunteer to link VUB HPC endponts to my Globus account.

+### Aug.
+2023
+- Submitted an abstract to this AGU Fall meeting.

 ### Jul.
 2023
 - Happy to host Yi Yao's PNNL visit.
 - Qi Tang's [E3SM v2 RRM paper](https://gmd.copernicus.org/articles/16/3953/2023/) is published on GMD